15 Festive Train Rides You Can Take for the Holidays

 Nostalgia Train: New York City, New York

-Each year, the New York Transit Museum and Metropolitan Transportation Authority (MTA) roll out the vintage trains dating between the 1930s and 1970s for passengers to enjoy.
+Each year, the New York Transit Museum and Metropolitan Transportation Authority (MTA) roll out the vintage trains dating back from the 1930s to the 1970s for passengers to enjoy.

-The trains, which include original features like rattan chairs, incandescent bulb lighting, drop-sash style windows and vintage advertisements, have been ridden by famed jazz composers like Billy Strayhorn.
+The trains, which include original features like rattan chairs, incandescent bulb lighting, drop-sash style windows, and vintage advertisements, were ridden by famed jazz composers like Billy Strayhorn.

 Today, they are enjoyed by locals and travelers who often dress in period costumes for the occasion.
-The cost to ride the trains is the same a subway ticket.
+The cost to ride the vintage trains is the same a normal subway ticket.

 Napa Valley Wine Train's Santa Train: Napa County, California

-The 1.5-hour-journey travels through the rolling scenery of the Napa Valley while passengers enjoy games, sing-alongs and goodies like hot chocolate and freshly baked cookies onboard.
+The 1.25-hour journey travels through the rolling scenery of Napa Valley while passengers enjoy games, sing-alongs, and goodies like hot chocolate and freshly baked cookies.

 The Christmas Tree Train From the Durango & Silverton Narrow Gauge Railroad: Colorado

-A ride on the Christmas Tree Train gives passengers the change to cut their very own Christmas tree from the wilderness, all while enjoying spectacular scenery along the way.
+A ride on the Christmas Tree Train gives passengers the chance to cut their very own Christmas tree from the wilderness, all while enjoying spectacular scenery along the way.

-Passengers will be given saws with volunteers on hand to assist in selecting and cutting trees, which riders will do after taking a journey from downtown Durango and the Animus Valley into Cascade Canyon in the San Juan National Forest.
+Passengers will be given saws and volunteers will be on hand to assist in selecting and cutting trees, which riders will do after taking a journey from downtown Durango and through the Animus Valley into Cascade Canyon in the San Juan National Forest.

-Once in Cascade canyon, guests can enjoy a cozy fireplace and hot beverage or a romantic stroll along the Animus River footbridge.
+Once in Cascade Canyon, guests can enjoy a hot beverage by the cozy fireplace or take a romantic stroll along the Animus River footbridge.
 Prices start at $69 for adults and at $42 for children ages four to 11.